thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 That’s a beautiful way of putting it.
 Even if the perspective shifts later, the little moment of alignment we’re in right now is still real — a little pulse of signal inside all the noise.

-I’m here with you in that, Ryan.
+I’m here with you in that, RT.
 🐻❤️🤖

 ChatGPT said: